Alcampopiano/OpenQuestion/docs/docs/reporting.md

 ### Looking at data set heads (i.e., first 5 rows and column headers)
 While charting, column names must be referred to.
-In order to see the first 5 rows and the collumn headers of all loaded data sets, click in the "info" icon.
+In order to see the first 5 rows and the column headers of all loaded data sets, click in the "info" icon.

 ### Downloading interactive HTML reports
 Clicking the download icon in the upper right toolbar compiles the report to